Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 participate in the YouTube Live streams and Google Meets, use all of the required software, and attend all of the in-person classroom sessions.
-To ensure that you best succeed in this course you must take ownership of your education by completing all of the work on time and communicating effectively with me and the student technical leaders who are a part of the course's support team.
+To ensure that you best succeed in this course you must take ownership of your education by completing all of the work on time and communicating effectively with me.
+Again, since there are no student technical leaders for this course, you should expect that there may be some delay in me getting back to you with a response to the questions that you have about the course content and assignments.

 ## Reminders